-7. Influence the Ensure all officers are aware and have access to green
+Ensure all officers are aware and have access to green travel plans.

-development of our travel plans.
 More secure bike parking in the city centre.

-green travel plan for Work with contractors to decarbonise their fleet.
+Work with contractors to decarbonise their fleet.

-all our staff and

-partners to include

-grey fleet, staff

-parking and active

-travel

 Education, Children and Families Policy Committee

 As set out in the Our Council Decarbonisation Routemap, this Committee acknowledges that whilst children and families in our city who already experience disadvantage have contributed the least to greenhouse gas emissions, they will be most impacted by it and be least able to adapt to it, especially those living in poverty and in deprived communities and those with health issues.